nicochang18/AICUP_2022_Spring_STAS_II/README.md

 # AICUP_STAS_II
->he followings are the files I used in AI CUP STAS_II competition.
+>The followings are the files I used in AI CUP STAS_II competition.
 If you have any questions, please comment in the Issues Block.

 My score:
 -|Public Data|Private Data|